behreajj/AsepriteAddons/commands/README.md

 - `growRangeLayers`: Expands the existing range to include more layers.
 If the layer is a group, selects its children.
 Then, selects the layer's neighbors.
 Then selects its parents.
 Treats reference layers as a boundary.

 - `mergeLayers`: Creates a new layer by merging the active layer with the layer below in the parent layer stack.
-Uses built-in Aseprite blending methods.
+Uses built-in Aseprite blending.
 Alerts with error if either layer is locked, is a reference, or is a background.
 Merged tile map layers yield a regular layer.

 - `nextLayer`: Moves the active layer to the next layer up the stack.
 Preserves timeline ranges of `RangeType.FRAMES`.
 Stops when the top of the sprite layer stack is reached.